pcarbo/lgsmfear/README.md

 published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-this program is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantability** or **fitness for a particular purpose**.
+This program is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantability** or **fitness for a particular purpose**.
 See [LICENSE](LICENSE) for more details.